Sahil Moza, PhD

 sahil.moza AT gmail.com

-During my PhD at the National Centre for Biological Sciences (NCBS), Bengaluru, I worked on subthreshold neural computation and timing at the scale of individual neurons and biochemical networks.
+During my PhD at the National Centre for Biological Sciences (NCBS), Bengaluru, I explored the foundations of memory at microcircuit and molecular levels.

 news